What we do

 - Articles are written for magazines, newspapers, and websites to notify people around the world about current research, outreach, and education that the Foundation is providing.

 The Foundation strongly believes in the role of powerful imagery to illustrate the complexity of life underwater, convey ocean conservation messages, and inspire people to care more about aquatic ecosystems.

 As part of the Foundation’s mission, the education department engages and informs students about the natural world of coral reefs by:

 - Creating education materials for students and teachers.

 - Sponsoring a fellowship program.

-- Providing yearly contests promoting preservation of the world’s oceans.
+- Providing an annual student art contest to promote the preservation of the world’s oceans.

 - Engaging students and teachers while at sea.

-The education department will further advance ocean literacy and the conservation and restoration of living oceans.
+The education department aims to further advance ocean literacy and the conservation and restoration of living oceans.